Champion (sportswear): NBA partnership and youth culture (1980s–1990s)

 Champion was acquired by Sara Lee Corporation in 1989.
 Champion produced uniforms for all the NBA teams during the 1990s and some NFL teams during the 1970s to the 1990s, for both on-field and retail purposes.
 It has also produced sportswear for many major colleges.
+From 1991–92 through the 1996–97 season, Champion held the exclusive uniform license for the NBA, outfitting all teams and serving as the sole producer of replica jerseys league-wide.
+From 1997–98, the NBA divided on-court uniform licenses among multiple brands, though Champion retained the exclusive replica jersey license for all 29 teams.
 Champion was also the uniform manufacturer of the Olympic basketball team that competed at the 1992 Summer Olympics.

-From 2008, Champion produced kits for Premier League side, Wigan Athletic, the Wales national soccer team and the jersey of the Greek basketball team, also Pallacanestro Cantù, in Italy.
+From 2008, Champion produced kits for Premier League side, Wigan Athletic F.C., the Welsh national men's soccer team and jerseys for the Greek national men's basketball team, also Pallacanestro Cantù, in Italy.

 Champion supplied the football uniforms for the Notre Dame Fighting Irish.
-In 2001, Notre Dame signed a five-year exclusive agreement with Adidas, which ended a partnership Champion had with the university that spanned over 50 years.
+In 2001, Notre Dame signed an exclusive five-year agreement with Adidas, which ended the partnership that Champion had with the university for over fifty years.